Remote Island Chain Has Few People — But Hundreds Of Millions Of Pieces Of Plastic

 There are 27 of these islands, most just a few acres in size.
 Lavers' team of researchers studied seven of them, mostly in 2017, by marking off transects on beaches and counting all the plastic inside each transect.
 They multiplied that number by the total beach area of all the islands.
 Lavers had done this before on other remote islands.
 "You get to the point where you're feeling that not much is going to surprise you anymore," she says, "and then something does ... and that something [on the Cocos Keeling Islands] was actually the amount of debris that was buried."

-Lavers didn't just count the stuff on the surface, she dug down four inches into the sand.
+Lavers didn't just count the stuff on the surface, she dug down 4 inches into the sand.
 "What was really quite amazing was that the deeper we went," she says, "the more plastic we were actually finding."
 What happens is that the sun breaks down the plastic on the surface, and the waves pummel it into tiny pieces and drive it into the sand.

 "It's the little stuff that's perfectly bite-sized," Lavers says.
 "The stuff that fish and squid and birds and even turtles can eat."

 In fact, most of the plastic waste was just under the surface.
-"We estimated that what was hidden below the sediment was somewhere in the range of 380 million pieces of plastic," Lavers says — but it probably won't stay there.
+"We estimated that what was hidden below the sediment was somewhere in the range of 380 million pieces of plastic," Lavers says.
+But it probably won't stay there.
 Eventually, she predicts, high tides or storms will carry it out to sea.

 Lavers describes what her team found in the journal Scientific Reports.